kubernetes/community/contributors/design-proposals/storage/mount-options.md

 We currently support network filesystems: NFS, Glusterfs, Ceph FS, SMB (Azure file), Quobytes, and local filesystems such as ext[3|4] and XFS.

-Mount time options that are operationally important and have no security implications should be suppported.
+Mount time options that are operationally important and have no security implications should be supported.
 Examples are NFS's TCP mode, versions, lock mode, caching mode; Glusterfs's caching mode; SMB's version, locking, id mapping; and more.

 ## Design